dmorl/MichiganCOVID/README.md

 * Description: Names of Michigan counties reporting confirmed deceased COVID cases, using the format D_<County>
 * Values: Integer
 * Missing values reason: Blank cells indicate lack of confirmed deceased cases at the time of the report <br />
-Note: Originally, counties were only added to spreadsheet at the time of a death, but to avoid updating column references in the documentation, all 83 Michigan counties have been added
+Note: Originally, counties were only added to spreadsheet at the time of a death, but to avoid updating column references in the documentation, all 83 Michigan counties have been added.
+County is based on the county of residence

 D_MDOC
 * Column: CI